GAM-team/GAM/wiki/Calendars-Events.md

 `<EventDisplayProperty> orderby starttime` is only valid with `<EventSelectProperty> singleevents`.

 `showdayofweek` displays columns `start.dayOfWeek` and `end.dayOfWeek` when event start and end times are displayed.

+Add additional columns of data from the command line to the output after the calendarId.
+* `addcsvdata <FieldName> <String>`

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.